MaxMenssen/predint/cran-comments.md

-This is a patch release
+This is a minor release

 minor changes in the test suite

-## R CMD check results (local on my 2021 MacBook, M1pro)
+## R CMD check results (local on my 2024 MacBook, M4 Pro)
 0 errors | 0 warnings | 0 note

 ## Checks with devtools::check()